aneudya4/watched/README.md

 ### Search

-User will see a list of movies that match his search terms
+User will see a list of movies that match the search terms

 <p align="center"><img  src="./readme_assets/search.gif" width="70%"></p>